Punjab Province (British India): Religion

+made 37.9, 51.4 and 8.4 per cent of its urban population respectively.

+Subdivisions

 Language

 As with religion, Punjab was a linguistically eclectically diverse province and region.
 In 1837, Persian had been abolished as the official language of Company administration and replaced by local Indian vernacular languages.
 In the Sikh Empire, Persian continued to be the official state language.
 Shortly after annexing the Punjab in 1849, the Board of Administration canvassed local officials in each of the provinces's six divisions to decide which language was "best suited for the Courts and Public Business".
 Officials in the western divisions recommended Persian whilst eastern officials suggested a shift to Urdu.
 In September 1849 a two-language policy was instituted throughout the province.
 The language policy in the Punjab differed from other Indian provinces in that Urdu was not a widespread local vernacular.
 In 1849 John Lawrence noted "that Urdu is not the language of these districts and neither is Persian".

 In 1854, the Board of Administration abruptly ended the two-language policy and Urdu was designated as the official language of government across the province.
 The decision was motivated by new civil service rules requiring all officials pass a test in the official language of their local court.
 In fear of potentially losing their jobs, officials in Persian districts petitioned the board to replace Persian with Urdu, believing Urdu the easier language to master.
 Urdu remained the official administrative language until 1947.

 Officials, although aware that Punjabi was the colloquial language of the majority, instead favoured the use of Urdu for a number of reasons.
 Criticism of Punjabi included the belief that it was simply a form of patois, lacking any form of standardisation, and that "would be inflexible and barren, and incapable of expressing nice shades of meaning and exact logical ideas with the precision so essential in local proceedings."
 Similar arguments had earlier been made about Bengali, Oriya and Hindustani; however, those languages were later adopted for local administration.
 Instead it is believed the advantages of Urdu served the administration greater.
 Urdu, and initially Persian, allowed the Company to recruit experienced administrators from elsewhere in India who did not speak Punjabi, to facilitate greater integration with other Indian territories which were administered with Urdu, and to help foster ties with local elites who spoke Persian and Urdu and could act as intermediaries with the wider populace.